Hurricane Irene: Southeast

-In South Carolina, Emergency Management was already on standby in Charleston and Dorchester counties in preparation for September.
-On August 23, preparations were also being made in Beaufort County as well.
-The gondolas were removed from the Myrtle Beach SkyWheel attraction in preparation for tropical-storm-force winds.
+In South Carolina, Emergency Management was already on standby in Charleston and Dorchester counties in preparation for Irene.

 In North Carolina, a mandatory evacuation order was issued on August 23, for Ocracoke Island and Hyde County.
 Governor Bev Perdue declared a state of emergency on August 25, with hurricane and tropical storm watches posted for the state; a mandatory evacuation was issued for Carteret County and for all tourists of Dare County, though the latter was extended to include all residents by the next day.
 In addition, officials urged residents at the Bogue Banks to commence evacuations by 6 am August 26, and tourists in Currituck County were advised to move inland.
 Seymour Johnson Air Force Base planned to move jets to Barksdale Air Force Base in Louisiana; Marine Corps Air Station Cherry Point and Marine Corps Air Station New River both evacuated their aircraft as well.
 Progress Energy announced on August 26, it would have 800 more line workers and 250 tree cutters ready after Hurricane Irene.
 Officials at UNC-Wilmington issued a voluntary evacuation and enforced a curfew in response to the storm, interrupting move-in activities.
 As low-level atmospheric confluence within the outer bands developed near the coast, a tornado watch was issued from north-northeast of Cape Hatteras to southwest of Wilmington.

 Virginia Governor Bob McDonnell declared a state of emergency in preparation for any possible effects from the hurricane along coastlines.
-Authorities in the cities of Norfolk, Virginia Beach, Newport News, Hampton, and Portsmouth issued voluntary and mandatory evacuations for low-lying and oceanfront areas.
+Authorities in many cities along the Hampton Roads issued voluntary and mandatory evacuations for low-lying and oceanfront areas.
 The city of Poquoson ordered a mandatory evacuation for all of its citizens.
 Public storm shelters were opened in most of the cities, and officials also prepared school buildings to accommodate evacuees.
 By August 25, dozens of vessels at the Norfolk and Newport News shipyards began to evacuate or prepare to weather the storm, including the carriers Enterprise, Dwight D. Eisenhower, Harry S. Truman, Theodore Roosevelt, and the construction site of the Gerald R. Ford.
 The United States Navy ordered ships to halt their operations and clear the warning zone.
 Fort Monroe Army base was evacuated on August 26; Langley Air Force Base followed suit the next day, save essential personnel.